jacksongs/pelican/content/A new Dorn.md

 As a journalist, the words, pictures and videos I create are my currency.

-In the digital arena words and pictures flitter down news feeds, buried under the weight of the watermarked fight images and reddit-driven nattering.
+In the digital arena words and pictures flitter down news feeds, buried under the weight of watermarked fight scenes and reddit-driven ranting.

 I have blogged before.
 On Tumblr.
 On Wordpress.
 Heck, I'm even a listed contributor to the most excellent Django-based CMS Mezzanine.